-LifeTime can be installed on any environment, given that it is able to establish a bidirectional http/https communication channel with every environment in the infrastructure.
-In this example the Production environment is chosen since it usually presents higher security enforcement policy and hardware performance.
+LifeTime can be installed on any environment, given that it is able to establish a bidirectional http / https communication channel with every environment in the infrastructure.
+In this example, the Production environment is chosen since it usually presents a higher security enforcement policy and hardware performance.
 Nonetheless, the same setup applies to other environments.

 In most cases network security policies may prevent you from doing this directly, e.g., the Production environment is isolated from the Development and Test environments.
 Without further network configuration LifeTime won’t work in these scenarios.